SRJPE/JPE-datasets/README.md

 Contains script to pull standard format data from Google Cloud.

 *Google Cloud is currently be used for internal workflow purposes.*

-TODO remove archive folder when moved away from original versions of model data

 ## [data-raw](https://github.com/FlowWest/JPE-datasets/tree/main/data-raw)